eksctl-io/eksctl/userdocs/src/usage/fargate-support.md

 [Amazon EKS can now launch pods onto AWS Fargate][eks-fargate].
 This removes the need to worry about how you provision or manage infrastructure for pods and makes it easier to build and run performant, highly-available Kubernetes applications on AWS.

+!!!warn
+    Fargate is not yet supported in Osaka (`ap-northeast-3`) region.

 ## Creating a cluster with Fargate support

 You can add a cluster with Fargate support with: